rduplain/memo-builder/README.md

 been initialized, the Makefile will call out to git to do so.
 Update to the latest memo-builder with `git submodule update`.

+A clean target in the Makefile could be:

+    clean:
+    	find . -name '*.pdf' -delete

+You could also use `git clean` if you are careful about your git ignore and untracked files:

+    clean:
+    	git clean -fx

 [emacs_integration]: https://github.com/rduplain/home/blob/610e9361922266d86431f2a29971d93ac0a1d2cd/.emacs#L316